 \section{Conclusion}

-In this work, we proposed a data-driven approach to protect face images from being manipulated.
-Our method can prevent and simultaneously identify the manipulation technique by generating the predefined manipulation target as output.
-In comparison to existing works, our method is not only orders of magnitude faster but also achieves superior performance; i.e., with smaller perturbations of a given input image, we can achieve larger disruptions in the respective manipulation methods.
+In this work, we proposed a data-driven approach to protect face images from potential popular manipulations.
+Our method can both prevent and simultaneously identify the manipulation technique by generating the predefined manipulation target as output.
+In comparison to existing works, our method not only run orders of magnitude faster, but also achieves superior performance; i.e., with smaller perturbations of a given input image, we can achieve larger disruptions in the respective manipulation methods.
 In addition, we proposed an end-to-end compression formulation to make the perturbation robust to compression.
-In summary, we believe our generalized, data-driven method is an important stepping stone towards addressing the potential misuse of face image manipulation techniques.
+Furthermore, we propose a new attention-based fusion approach to handle multiple manipulations simultaneously.
+We believe our generalized, data-driven method takes an important step towards addressing the potential misuse of popular face image manipulation techniques.